We may earn money or products from the companies mentioned in this post.

 If you are in the throes of parenting girls, one main thought resonates through my mind.

-Girls have a need to be heard.
+Girls need to be heard.
 Some like to chatter, some share deep thoughts, but all girls need a listening ear.

 I have one that doesn’t share deeply that often, but when she does, I’m all ears.